 Various conclusions can be drawn about the state of health from the pH value in the urine.

-For example, if it is above 8 and nitrite is also found in the urine, the cause may be a bacterial infection of the urinary tract.
+If it is e.B. above 8 and nitrite is also found in the urine, the cause can be a bacterial infection of the urinary tract.

-Metabolic status as well as various diseases and medications also affect the pH value.
+Metabolic status as well as various diseases and medications also affect pH.

 Possible causes of a highly acidic urine in the longer term are: